sundarkrish/Pes_Project1/Readme.md

 NOTE :
  - In program one, negative zeros are considered equal to positive zeros as c language uses 2s compliment internally for comparison.

- - In program two : null,space,backspace,horizontal tab,vertical tab,new line,form feed,carriage return are considered as whitespace characters.And apart from the mentioned types : lower case, upper case, digit,white space and special character other ascii characters are classified as Others(like DEL, Esc)
+ - In program two : null,space,backspace,horizontal tab,vertical tab,new line,form feed,carriage return are considered as whitespace characters.And apart from the mentioned types : lower case, upper case, digit,white space and special character.Other ascii characters are classified as Others(like DEL, Esc)

- - In program three, only if exactly three out of the last 4 bits of the 16 bit binary is ON(i.e.1) the program gives a TRUE output.
+ - In program three, only if exactly three out of the last four bits of the 16 bit binary is ON(i.e.1) the program gives a TRUE output.

  ## References :
  Decimal to binary conversion : \